 - Generally cash on cash return is not as high as MFH.

 - Property management rates tend to be higher due to economies of scale.

 - If you lose a tenant you do not have other units bringing in rent.

 - Traditional financing limits you to 10 loans and 25% down.

 Multi-Family Homes - Pros

-- Higher cash on cash returns as price per door tends to be lower.
+- Typically higher cash on cash returns as price per door tends to be lower.

 - Property management fees are lower as all units are consolidated.